 When the father leaves them, they become confused with a solitary life.

 The young are completely independent at 2½ years.
-As they grow, the color changes and the wattle comes in.
-The rise in helmet grows as they age.
+As they grow, their color changes and the wattle comes in.
+The rise in the helmet grows as they age.
 The helmet is used for identification.

 A low “dum dum” is the noise that they make to communicate.
 They eat all types of fruits which helps to disperse seeds.
 They can eat anything even stuff that would kill us.

 If you need to survive in the wild, don’t watch what the birds eat.
 Instead observe the rats as we have similar digestive systems.
 That is why they are used in science experiments.